- No authorization for travel by any employee shall be granted, and no reimbursement

 authorization for such travel by completing and having approved by the approving authority

-the travel authorization form.
+the on-line travel authorization.

 - All Other Travel